-This is a popular hiking spot and parking is limited.
+This is a popular hiking spot and paid parking is limited.
 On weekends, it may be quite crowded on the trail and/or at the feature.
 If at all possible, we recommend mid-week visitation in the summer.
-Spring is especially pretty with all of the wildflowers on the trail.
 Parking along Parrots Ferry Road is not allowed, and vehicles may be ticketed.

 Please help us keep Natural Bridges beautiful by following our Hop Lightly guidelines.
 Be sure to pack out anything you take in with you.

 Getting There: From Highway 4, turn onto Parrots Ferry Road.
 Go about 4 miles and park at the marked trail head on the right.
 The water is very cold, but it is a fun swim, wade or raft through formation.
 Especially in the spring, watch for swift currents and changing water levels.
 You will have to bring your own inflatable raft or other equipment.
 Make sure to wear good hiking shoes…this is not the trail for flip flops and stay on the trail to best avoid poison oak.

 ⚠ ADVISORY (cont’d):

 Know Before You Go: If you arrive and find the parking lot is full, to help reduce impact on this fragile ecosystem, please enjoy one of our dozens of other spectacular water trails throughout the county instead, and/or plan to return to Natural Bridges midweek.
 Parking along Parrotts Ferry Road is not allowed, and cars may be ticketed.
 Lower usage hours are before 9 am and after 5pm.